What is Lurking Behind Your Vanity?

 Water Damage Maryville Home

 Water damage can happen at any time, often when you least expect it.
 This was the case for Mr. Watson and his family in Maryville, TN.
-Their washing started to leak while they were away on vacation.
-His first call was too SERVPRO of Maryville and Alcoa.
+Their washing machine started to leak while they were away on vacation.
+His first call was to SERVPRO of Blount County.
 The water damage had affected the bathroom, laundry room, kitchen, and bedroom.
 We were able to respond within the hour and preserve most of the flooring in those rooms.
 We set up drying units throughout the rooms.
 We then replaced a small portion of the tile in the bathroom.
 Because we were able to come out so quickly the water damage was cleaned up within two days.

 Using A Portable Fire Extinguisher